 A memorial service is held at St Katharine Cree on or near the anniversary of the disaster on 17th June.
 You may watch the latest service on this website or YouTube and the order of service can be downloaded here.

-It is appropriate that the memorial service for this tragic maritime disaster is held at St. Katharine Cree as this church was frequented by mariners who sailed into London Docks over many past years, and we are at the centre of the historic shipping industry in the City.
+The memorial service for this tragic maritime disaster is held at St. Katharine Cree because this church is at the centre of the historic shipping industry in the City.

 As we look at the magnificent Lancastria memorial window we have the opportunity to remember, to pray for and to thank all who go to sea for whatever reason to keep us safe and deliver goods and services to our country.